OfficeDev/Office-Add-in-samples/Samples/Word-Get-Started-With-Dev-Kit/README.md

 This is a basic Word add-in that inserts "Hello World" into the document text and sets the paragraph font color to blue.

-Word add-ins use the [Word JavaScript APIs](https://learn.microsoft.com/office/dev/add-ins/reference/overview/word-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins) to connect web services to the document.
+Word add-ins use the [Word JavaScript APIs](https://learn.microsoft.com/office/dev/add-ins/reference/overview/word-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins) to provide custom functionality and connect web services to the document.

 ## How to run this sample